 There are many taxi cab companies in Calgary to choose from and the rates for the journey are fixed by the government.
 Some of the local Calgary taxi companies include Associated Cabs, Checker Cabs and Calgary Cabs.
 The approximate cost from the Calgary Airport to Banff for the 140km journey is $250 one way.

 When you enter Banff National Park, you will need to pay the official entry fees for the park.
-You can purchase your Banff Park Pass online or you can pay for it when you reach the entrance gate to Banff National Park.
+You can purchase your Banff Park Pass online or you can pay for it when you reach the entrance gate to Banff National Park on Highway 1.
 If you are considering staying in Banff for more than 7 days, it makes financial sense to buy an Annual Discovery Pass.